Skip to main content

 Support for applications

-It is normal for each Plugin or docker container to have a forum thread that is dedicated to proving support and answering questions from end-users.
-It is normal for the developer responsible for each of these types of applications to create a forum thread that they will monitor.
-There are a number of easy ways to get to the appropriate support thread from the Unraid GUI:
+Usually, each plugin or docker container has a forum thread that is dedicated to providing support and answering questions from end users.
+It is also common for the developer responsible for each of these types of applications to create a forum thread that they monitor.
+There are a number of easy ways to get to the appropriate support thread from the Unraid WebGUI:

 Virtual Machines do not have the same level of targeted support as they can be running almost any OS, and then within that OS any application supported by the OS.
 Having said that there are several areas within the forums that are dedicated places for asking questions about VMs and it is likely that you will find appropriate threads for the most common OSes.